Women drinking tea in the garden. Memory Care. Dementia Care. Respite Care. Hospice care. Assisted living for dementia.

 1. Make Your Arrangements Early

-• Research local communities: Explore options in Sarasota that align with your parent’s health needs and lifestyle preferences.
+• Research local communities: Look for Sarasota assisted living options that fit your parent’s health needs, lifestyle preferences, and level of independence.

 2. Declutter & Prepare for the Move